Online Store

 Shielded Surge Protector Power Strip

 The power cord on this surge protector power strip is shielded from the wall to the outlets on the surge protector.
 When you flip off the on/off switch, you kill power (voltage) to any cords that are plugged in, thereby eliminating electric fields from all cords plugged in at once.
 The surge protector’s power cord to the wall, however, is shielded so it never emits an electric field.
-You can leave that plugged in and you will have no electric fields from the surge protector itself when you flip off the switch.
+You can leave that cord plugged in and you will have no electric fields from the cord of the surge protector itself when you flip off the switch.
+Metal power strip comes in almond or black, 10, 20 or 30-foot lengths, and equipped with 8, 12 or 16 outlets.
+Wiring is heavier duty 14-gauge, not lighter duty 16-gauge found in many extension cords.
+Low-profile grounded three-pronged plug.
+Built-in 1,200 Joule surge protection.
 To order, click here.

-The shielded extension cord allows you to shut off the breaker for a plastic-jacketed Romex circuit within six to eight feet of any part of your body where you sit or stand in the day and evening time when you need power.
+These shielded extension cords allow you to shut off the breaker for a plastic-jacketed Romex circuit within six to eight feet of any part of your body where you sit or stand in the day and evening time when you need power.
 This eliminates unhealthy AC electric field levels.
 Then, plug this extension cord into an outlet that is powered by a different circuit that is still on (beyond the six to eight foot safe zone around your body) and bring it into your safe space.

 You can then plug a lamp into it that is itself rewired with shielded MuCord (see below).
 (Or, order a piece of MuCord to rewire the lamp that is long enough to reach the distant outlet that is still on and avoid using the shielded extension cord).
 If you use this shielded extension cord for anything else, be sure that whatever you plug into it is kept as far as possible from any part of your body, preferably beyond six to eight feet.
 If not, the cord on the appliance itself and the 120 Volt wire inside the appliance will emit an electric field.